Imagine…

 Frequently asked questions about leggy seedlings

-To prevent legginess like this when starting seeds indoors, grow your seedlings under strong, artificial lights.
+To fix leggy plants when starting seeds indoors, grow your seedlings under strong, artificial lights.

 What is a leggy plant?

 A leggy plant has elongated and lanky stems.
 This problem is common with indoor plants, as they often don’t receive enough sunlight.
 It can also refer to a plant that doesn’t have enough branches and lacks fullness.
-You can correct some leggy plants by cutting them or “pinching” them back and providing them with enough light.
+You can correct some plants that have gotten leggy by cutting them or “pinching” them back and providing them with enough light.

 Are leggy seedlings bad?

 Yes.
-When you start plants from seed you want them to grow as strong and stocky as possible.
-In general, leggy seedlings happen when the plant is not getting enough light.
-The stem will stretch out as it tries to find sunlight.
+When you start plants from seed, you want them to grow as strong and stocky as possible.
+In general, leggy seedlings happen when the plant doesn’t get enough light.
+The stem will stretch out as it tries to find light from the sun.
 This is why giving your seedlings plenty of light from the start is important.

 Is legginess always caused by light?

-No. It can be caused by factors other than a lack of light.
-Legginess can be caused by crowding, high heat, stagnant air, and dry soil.
+No. It can be caused by factors other than not enough light.
+Legginess can be caused by crowding, high heat, stagnant air from a lack of wind, and dry soil.

 How much light should seedlings get?